-How to go cashless at 7-11 Thailand
+How to go cashless at 7-11 Thailand [2024]

 Cash is still king in many parts of Thailand.
-But, you know those times when you just want to quickly buy something from 7-11 without counting out the right amount of cash or waiting for change?
+But, you know those times when you just want to quickly buy something from 7-Eleven without counting out the right amount of cash or waiting for change?
 Well, good news!
-7-11 in Thailand offers various payment methods, including cashless options.
+7-Eleven Thailand offers various payment methods, including cashless options.
 You don’t even need to bring your wallet or your cards – all you need is your phone.
 Here’s how you can do it.

-Going cashless at 7-11 Thailand
+Different ways to go cashless at 7-Eleven Thailand

 Download a payment app

-The first step to going cashless at 7-11 is to download a mobile payment app.
-There are numerous payment apps in Thailand, but 7-11 currently only accept the TrueMoney app.
+The first step to going cashless at 7-Eleven is to download a mobile payment app called TrueMoney.
 This e-wallet is one of the simplest options for foreigners.
 It caters to all mobile networks (AIS, DTAC, TrueMove H, etc.), so you can be sure to have payment convenience at your fingertips, anytime and anywhere.

 Set up an account